Village Hall, Kington St Michael, Chippenham, Wiltshire, SN14 6HX. Tel. 01249 750181

 We can provide delicious homemade cakes to order, with only 48 hours' notice required.
 For a freshly baked cake of your choice please email firstname.lastname@example.org.
 Prices from £4.50.

-We're in the Press!
+In the Press!

 On The Radio!